 Personal growth in an atmosphere of wise freedom

-The Lower School Teacher is responsible for providing a stimulating and developmentally appropriate educational environment in a way that is in accordance with the Goals and Criteria of a Sacred Heart education and the philosophy that implements it.
+The Lower School STEM/Technology Teacher is responsible for providing a stimulating and developmentally appropriate educational environment in a way that is in accordance with the Goals and Criteria of a Sacred Heart education and the philosophy that implements it.
 This philosophy includes providing children opportunities to develop spiritual, cognitive, social, emotional, and physical skills.
-The Lower School homeroom teacher leads in curriculum development, classroom environment, and parent relationships and communications.
-The Lower School homeroom teacher is expected to be in school from 7:30 a.m. until 3:30 p.m.
-The position of Homeroom Teacher is a ten-month position as outlined in the employment agreement.
-The Homeroom Teacher is responsible to the Head of the Lower School and has the following responsibilities:
+The Lower STEM/Technology Teacher leads in curriculum development, classroom environment, and parent relationships and communications in their specific specialty.
+The Lower School teacher is expected to be in school from 7:30 a.m. until 3:30 p.m.
+The position of Teacher is a ten-month position as outlined in the employment agreement.
+The Teacher is responsible to the Head of the Lower School and has the following responsibilities:

 Organizing and providing developmentally appropriate educational programs and instruction; planning and implementing curriculum and differentiated instruction for Lower School students